-- Professional advice (e.g. architect or engineering fees) - Conservation or management plans - Work that does not help ensure the future integrity of an item (e.g. new carparking next to a Significant Natural Area, interpretation signage etc.) - Purchasing of a Significant Natural Area
+- Professional advice (e.g. ecologist fees)

+- Conservation or management plans

+- Work that does not help ensure the future physical integrity of a natural area (e.g. new carparking next to a natural area, interpretation signage, etc.)

+- Purchasing of land

+- Complying with conditions or terms of a resource consent, or other statutory permission or obligation.